adriens/katacoda-scenarios/psql-trick/purge-partitions/step5.md

 Now we have exactly the same amount of rows on the two tables.

-Let's take a look at how we filled our tables, from metadatas :
+Let's take a look at how we filled our tables, from statistics :

 ```
 -- data distribution per month